sc6l6d3v/teleport/README.md

 node.
 All adjacencies and path traversals are recursive and use the @tailrec annotation to optimize with loop unrolling by the compiler.

+Assumptions:
+Scala 12 used to leverage native Stdin library.
+breakable was used to permit escape from for comprehension on stream ingestion of data.

 The following schematic was used to visually simplify testing the inputs for the queries sought:

 https://puu.sh/BxF5w/67a43b88a4.png